ANYbotics/elevation_mapping/README.md

 This is a [ROS] package developed for elevation mapping with a mobile robot.
 The software is designed for (local) navigation tasks with robots which are equipped with a pose estimation (e.g. IMU & odometry) and a distance sensor (e.g. structured light (Kinect, RealSense), laser range sensor, stereo camera).
 The provided elevation map is limited around the robot and reflects the pose uncertainty that is aggregated through the motion of the robot (robot-centric mapping).
 This method is developed to explicitly handle drift of the robot pose estimation.

-The Robot-Centric Elevation Mapping packages have been tested under ROS Indigo and Ubuntu 14.04.
+The Robot-Centric Elevation Mapping packages have been tested under ROS Kinetic and Ubuntu 16.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 **Author: Péter Fankhauser<br />
 Affiliation: [ANYbotics](https://www.anybotics.com/)<br />